hpsaturn/crypto-panel-installer/content/_index.md

 # STEP 3: Configure the panel

 After the installation finish, in the same window, you able to configure the device using `logs & console` button.
-More info [here](https://github.com/hpsaturn/crypto-currency#panel-config)
+More info [here](https://hackaday.io/project/182527-crypto-news-eink-panel#menu-instructions)

+# Troubleshooting

+Please review the details steps in the [Hackaday project page](https://hackaday.io/project/182527-crypto-news-eink-panel#menu-instructions)